 Working with Dimensions and Hierarchies

-This chapter discusses hierarchies and dimensions.
+This page discusses hierarchies and dimensions in Business Intelligence.
 These elements are containers for levels but also have their own purposes.
-This chapter discusses the following topics:

 Introduction to Dimensions and Hierarchies

 Most MDX functions refer directly to levels or to their members.
 In MDX, however, levels belong to hierarchies, which belong to dimensions.
 Hierarchies and dimensions provide additional features beyond those provided by levels.

 Hierarchies are a natural and convenient way to organize data, particularly in space and time.
 For example, you can group cities into countries, and countries into regions.
 In such cases, it is useful to be able to query for the child cities of a given country, or to query for the parent postal region for a given country.
 A cube defines the hierarchies among the levels, and MDX provides functions that enable you to work with the hierarchy, so that you can write such queries.